 The process of working on leather mosaic is tedious, but creative.
-The elaborate designs may take months to reach their final stage.
-The designer starts by developing ornamental patterns and choosing color combinations of leather and threads.
-When the design is finished, it is cut and, then, stitched by hand by professional embroiderers.
-Depending on the complexity of the mosaic and the type of product, it can take from 2 weeks to 5 months to complete.
-When the mosaic is ready, it is stretched for a day or two.
-After that the mosaic itself is incorporated into the specific item (boot, bag, pillow, jacket, belt, etc.).
+It starts by developing ornamental patterns and choosing color combinations of leather and threads.
+Then the patterns are cut and stitched by hand.
+Depending on the complexity of the chosen design, it can take from a week to several months to perform an embroidered stitching on leather.
+When the patterned mosaic is ready, the patterned leather is dampened and stretched.
+The last stage is the incorporation of the mosaic into the specific item (boot, bag, pillow, jacket, belt, chair cover, wall decoration).

-- The leather color choices are dependable on the ornamental design, structure of patterns or availability.
+- The leather color choices are dependable on the ornamental design you created.

-compact size placed on the workbench (photo on right: It is mounted on the table.
+compact size placed on the workbench.
+Photo on right: It is mounted on the table.
 The leather strap is the same as in the full size model.
 The pressure is provided by pulling the lower end of the strap by foot.
-The compact tool can be reproduced by professional carpenter).
+Can be reproduced by professional carpenter).

-Have the following ready: pre-cut paper ornamental patterns, leather pieces of selected colors, sharp knife cutting board, pen, masking tape, good light and a firm, flat surface.
+Have the following ready: cutout paper patterns, leather pieces of selected colors, sharp knife or scissors, cutting board, pen, masking tape, good light and a firm, flat surface.

 - Take one leather piece of chosen color, and position it on the board with face side down either from head to tail or from side to side, never diagonally.